Irish Wolfhound Common Health Concerns

 I have had several Wolfhounds over the many years acquire a hygroma with one that grew to the size of an orange.
 However, none of these developed into a hot bursa.
 I do NOT recommend veterinarians to perform aggressive treatment for any non-infected hygroma by draining and inserting a Penrose drain into it for removal.
 A hygroma will disappear on its own over time, but it can and will take many months, sometimes 6 months or more before it subsides as the body reabsorbs the fluid and the skin shrinks.

-Prevention: Attempt to teach your giant breed to lie down in the same area in which a very thick dog bed is placed.
-All our dogs become habitual as they mature and I have always found that they are open to learning and direction as to where their "quiet" or nest area is.
-Provide the hound with a comfortable thick bedding that does not collapse or the filling shifts when he lies down on it.
-Over my 34 plus years I have used a great many beds from various manufacturers and have been disappointed with quite a few.
+Try to teach your giant breed to lie down in the same area in which a very thick dog bed is placed.
+All our dogs become habitual as they mature, and I have always found that they are open to learning and direction as to where their ‘quiet’ or nest area is located.
+Provide the hound with a comfortable, thick bedding that does not collapse or the filling shifts when he lies down on it.
+Over my 40-plus years, I have used a great many beds from various manufacturers and have been disappointed with quite a few.
 One of the few of my recommended companies is this orthopedic bed from the Snoozer Super Orthopedic Lounger XL Pet Bed.

 We are very fortunate that today there are numerous solutions to aid dogs afflicted with hygromas.
 Here are two options.